elvynmejia/c_plus_plus/README.txt

 ==================================

 This repo includes small programs developed in C++.
-Under each directory titled hw#TurnIn (# is the homework number e.g. hw1TurnIn) you can find a collection of small program.
+Under each directory titled hw#TurnIn (# is the homework number e.g. hw1TurnIn) you can find a collection of small programs.
 Each program here is the way it was submitted for grading and is structured as follow:
 a) At the top of each program is a small description
 b) The actual program, methods etc.